ranitraj/Spring-FitnessTracker/README.md

    mvn spring-boot:run
    ```

-   The application will start and be accessible at `http://localhost:8080/workouts`.
+   The application will start and be accessible at `http://localhost:8080`.
+However, this URL won't display anything as it is not an actual API endpoint.

 ### Accessing the H2 Database Console